yueguang974/sparse5D/README.md

-This is the code package regarding to TGRS paper "Simultaneous reconstruction and denoising of extremely sparse 5D seismic data by a simple and effective method".
+This is the code package regarding TGRS paper "Simultaneous reconstruction and denoising of extremely sparse 5D seismic data by a simple and effective method".

 This code package contains two parts.
 The first one is an example of reconstruction for a small 5D patch (Figs. 20,23,25).
 The other one is an example of stacked section based on a larger data volume (Fig. 26), WHICH IS STILL UNDER PREPARATION AND WILL BE RELEASED SOON.